smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 A: If you've ordered the Blueprints before, log in to Ko-Fi and go the menu.
 Select "Payments History" and go to your previous payment.
 You can download the new version by clicking on "View Details > View Content > Download".

 # Updates

+V1.53:
+* Added the option to toggle if the clock should switch to the app immediately when the value of the sensor changes.

 V1.52:
 * Fixed bug in Forecast Blueprint that pointed hardcoded to OpenWeatherMap.